The Vincibles: Remembering Spurs’ hilariously bad 2003-04 campaign

 Despite that opening day defeat, victory over Leeds coupled with a draw against Liverpool suggested Hoddle’s Tottenham had turned a corner.
 They were soon brought back down to earth with an embarrassing 3-0 home defeat to Fulham that laid their defensive frailties bear in the process.

-While Ledley King was a quality defender, he was the exception to the rule at Spurs.
+While Ledley King was a quality defender, he was the exception at Spurs.

 Much of the blame lay at Hoddle’s door after he shelled out hefty sums on Goran Bunjevcevic and Dean Richards only to see both players struggle for form and fitness.